 Regular Children’s Eye Exams Help Prevent Vision Issues

 Did you know 75% of vision loss can be treated or prevented?
-Below are top vision issues children can develop.
+Below are the most common vision issues children can develop.

 Ocular Motor (eye tracking)